 Film has been used to tell historical stories since its invention.
-From Birth of a Nation to the present, there has been over 100 years of Civil War film history.
-These films are important not just their historical accuracy, but also for what they tell us about the era in which they were produced.
-Below is a list of films and documentaries that cover the Civil War era.
-Please click on a poster below to see a short description of the film and its historical and cultural context and significance.
-There is also a list of books, articles and films reviews available as a resource to learn more about the subject and the film.
+From Birth of a Nation to the present, Hollywood has been telling stories of Civil War history.
+These films are important not just for their historical content, but also for what they tell us about the era in which they were produced.
+Below is a list of films and documentaries that containing significant Civil War era content.
+Please click on the posters to see a short overview of each film, as well as its historical context and cultural significance.
+You’ll also find a list of books, articles and films reviews if you want to learn more about the subject of each film.
 If you don’t see a film or documentary please let us know and we will try to add it to our list.

 Brian Willis, Gone with the Glory: The Civil War in Cinema (Maryland: Rowman & Littlefield, 2007).